 We believe markets are somewhat inefficient and portfolios can be positioned in a manner to take advantage of opportunities that occur, which is why our philosophy is generally to apply an active approach to asset allocation and investment selection.

+1 Closed to further investment.

 We also believe in a multi-manager approach as a means of generating more consistent performance.
 In implementing that approach, we can access specialist investment managers, both locally and globally (for information on their selection see section 7).